leyuwei/PDFuck/README.md

 ### View

 - Continuous or single-page reading, page navigation, zoom, fit-to-width, and high-DPI rendering.
 Choosing Fit Width once makes it the default for subsequently opened PDFs.
 - Light and dark themes, a customizable app accent, and a per-document PDF paper background.
-Reset either color from its picker.
+Both colors have a full picker with HEX input, presets, and reset controls.
 - Drag-and-drop opening, recent files, single-window document tabs, and independent state per tab.
 - Reading tools for PDF search, figure/table discovery, citation links, and grammar checks.